appleraincoat/tp/docs/DeveloperGuide.md

    1. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Sorting
+1. Sorting a list while persons are being shown
+   1. Prerequisites: Ensure at least a few people with specified birthdays are displayed on screen, You may do so by using the add command to populate a list clients.
+   2. Test case: `sort`
+      - Expected: A list sorted based on their proximity to their upcoming birthday will be displayed.

+### Filter By Name
+1. Test case: `filter n/John`
+   Expected: A list of clients whose names contain the string `John` will be returned.

+### Filter By Tag
+1. Test case: `filter t/buyer`
+   Expected: A list of clients with `BUYER` tag is returned.

+### Filter By Housing Type
+1. Test case: `filter h/HDB`
+   Expected: A list of clients with the HDB housing type is returned.

+### Filter By Remark
+1. Test case: `filter r/FOOD`
+   Expected: A list of clients whose remarks include the specified keyphrase of FOOD is returned.

+### Filter By Birthday
+1. Test case: `filter b/SEP`
+   Expected: A list of clients whose birthdays are in the specified month of September are returned.

 ### Corrupted Data